-Ikea France going on trial over illegal spying claims
+Ikea France on trial over claims it spied on staff, clients

 The former head of Ikea France’s risk management department, Jean-François Paris, acknowledged to French judges that 530,000 to 630,000 euros a year ($633,000 to $753,000) were earmarked for such investigations.
 Paris, who is among those accused, said his department was responsible for handling it.

-Former Ikea France CEOs Jean-Louis Baillot and Stefan Vanoverbeke, and former Chief Financial Officer Dariusz Rychert and store managers are also going on trial.
+Former Ikea France CEOs Jean-Louis Baillot and Stefan Vanoverbeke, former Chief Financial Officer Dariusz Rychert, store managers and police officers are also going on trial.

 If convicted, the two ex-CEOs face sentences of up to 10 years in prison and fines of 750,000 euros.
 Ikea France faces a maximum penalty of 3.75 million euros.
 The trial is scheduled to last until April 2.